FaradayInstitution/BPX/README.md

 pprint(my_params)
 ```

-You can convert any `Function` objects in your bpx to regular callable Python functions, for example:
+You can convert any `Function` objects in `BPX` to regular callable Python functions, for example:

 ```python
 positive_electrode_diffusivity = my_params.parameterisation.positive_electrode.diffusivity.to_python_function()